Pearson Triton

-The Triton started with a conversation between Carl Alberg and yacht broker Tom Potter in 1959.
-Potter thought that there would be a good market for a 28-foot racer-cruiser boat with stand-up headroom, with sleeping accommodation for a family of four and that would cost less than US$10,000.
-Alberg designed the boat, with classic lines, but made from a new material at the time, fiberglass and with a price of US$9,700.
+The Pearson Triton is a recreational keelboat and one of the first fiberglass boats, introduced at the 1959 National Boat Show in New York City.
+The design brief was for a 28-foot racer-cruiser boat with stand-up headroom, sleeping accommodation for a family of four and that would cost less than US$10,000.
+Carl Alberg designed the boat at a price of US$9,700.
+It launched Alberg's career as a naval architect.